codak2/defineListGen/README.md

 # Reusable Define List Generator
-A tool which can create reusable complex define lists in seconds.
+A tool which can create reusable complex define list.

 ## Functions
-- Add value to rows
+- Add values to rows
-- Collapse duplicate row names and merge their stylevars
+- Collapse duplicate rows and merge their stylevars
-- Add/ Remove Style Vars as per requirement
+- Add/Remove Style Vars as per requirements
 - Reset button to clear all fields
 - Generate list in a second
-- Display errors messages on screen if something is wrong
+- Display errors messages on screen if something went wrong
 - Copy output to clipboard
 - Download output list as text file

 ## TODOs [upcoming features]
-- Stylevar name out of focus, while typing stylevar name.
 - Add groups for rows
 - Load define list from .txt file or by pasting it in output box
 - Make editable output box
 - remove specific rows with row labels (adding where="report,notdp")
-- add new rows
+- add new rows in existing rows
 - Create Docs about the tool.